 What is the position?

-The policy coverage ratio (average coverage ratio over the past 12 months) at the end of March 2022 is 119.2%.
-The current coverage ratio as of the end of March is 125.0%.
+The policy funding ratio (the average funding ratio over the past 12 months) stood at 129,8% at the end of February 2023.
+The nominal funding ratio at the end of February 2023 was 128,8%.

 How does this affect your pension?

 In the short term, a low funding ratio has no implications for benefits and pension accrual.
 The Pension Fund has enough cash to be able to pay the pensions.